runtimeverification/rdao-smc/README.md

 <img src="resources/pdf-icon.png" alt="PDF" width="2%" /> *[Formal Analysis of RANDAO's Resilience Against Pre-computed Strategies](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf)*

-*This is part of work being done at Runtime Verificaiton Inc.*

 ## Model Basics
 The model uses a representation of actors in rewriting logic, in which each uniquely identifiable actor models either a physical entity (like a node) or a virtual one (such as an attacker controlling a set of validators) and reacts to incoming messages by updating its internal state, emitting new messages and/or spawning new actors.
 The model is **real-time**, where the time domain is modeled by the field of reals, and every event is timestamped.